Analysis of the Dynamics and Topology Dependencies of Small Perturbations in Electric Transmission Grids: Simulation

 In Figs. (\ref{fig:sw3},\ref{fig:rand3},\ref{fig:ger3}), we show the intensity, $|c_{i2}|^2$, of the generalized Fiedler vector; the eigenmode corresponding to the smallest nonzero eigenfrequency.
 The intensity at each node is divided by $\max_i |c_{i2}|^2$.
 We observe that in the Random network, Fig. (\ref{fig:rand3}), the eigenmode is strongly localized with most of its intensity on a single node.
 In the Small-world network, Fig. (\ref{fig:sw3}), the eigenmode intensity is spread over many nodes, which are far away from each other.
-In the German transmission grid, the intensity is spread over most of the grid, with greater intensity in the Southwestern and Northwestern part of the system, see Fig. (\ref{fig:ger3}).
-To understand this behavior, we can refer to the fact that the discrete wave equation Eq.(\ref{alphaharmonic4}) was derived first for the problem of randomly coupled atoms in harmonic approximation and has been studied intensively for various random distributions of the coupling $t_{ij}$ \cite{dyson,alexander,ziman,wegner}.
+In the German transmission grid, the intensity is spread over most of the grid, with greater intensity in the Southern and Northwestern part of the system, see Fig. (\ref{fig:ger3}).
+To understand this behavior, we can refer to the fact that the discrete wave equation Eq.(\ref{alphaharmonic4}) was first derived for the problem of randomly coupled atoms in harmonic approximation and has been intensively studied for various random distributions of the coupling $t_{ij}$ \cite{dyson,alexander,ziman,wegner}.
 For nonzero eigenfrequency $\epsilon_k$, the eigenmodes were found, for a random chain of nodes, to be localized with localization length $ \xi(\epsilon_k) \sim 1/\epsilon_k$ \cite{dyson,alexander,ziman,wegner,john}, due to the random scattering of waves along the chain.
 This is an example of the so-called Anderson localization, which is enhanced when the amplitude of randomness is increased \cite{anderson}.
-In grids with higher degree $d$, the localization length is typically found to be larger.
+In grids with higher $d_{avg}$, the localization length is typically found to be larger.
 Moreover, the localization length is typically smallest in tree-like grids, whereas it becomes larger the more meshed the grid is; in which case the eigenmodes can become even delocalized \cite{wegner, john}.
-On the other hand, the average clustering coefficient $C$ is a measure of how strongly meshed a grid is.
-We observe that the Random network, Fig. (\ref{fig:rand3}), has a very small average clustering coefficient $C(1) =0.016$, explaining the fact that its eigenmode is strongly localized, whereas the German transmission grid, shown in Fig. (\ref{fig:ger3}), is meshed with $C= 0.2021$ and the Small-world network in Fig. (\ref{fig:sw3}) is more strongly meshed with $C = 0.61841$, explaining that the eigenmode intensity in these grids is more delocalized and spread over many nodes.
+On the other hand, $C_{avg}$ is a measure of how strongly meshed a grid is.
+We observe that the Random network, Fig. (\ref{fig:rand3}), has a very small average clustering coefficient $C_{avg}=0.016$, explaining the fact that its eigenmode is strongly localized, whereas the German transmission grid, shown in Fig. (\ref{fig:ger3}), is meshed with $C_{avg}= 0.2021$ and the Small-world network in Fig. (\ref{fig:sw3}) is more strongly meshed with $C_{avg}= 0.61841$, explaining that the eigenmode intensity in these grids is more delocalized and spread over many nodes.
+The observation that the eigenmode is strongly localized in the Random network may have important consequences for the design of stable electricity grids: if the phase perturbation is initially in a state localized around a node with localization length $\xi_k$, then that disturbance remains localized there and it decays exponentially in time \cite{kettemann}.
+Thus, lesser meshed grids may help to localize disturbances more strongly.